 4.3.
-Performance-Power-Area (PPA) Scaling
+PERFORMANCE-POWER-AREA (PPA) SCALING

 An important speed metric for the transistor is the intrinsic delay (CV/I) where C includes the gate capacitance plus the gate fringing capacitances.
 These fringing capacitances have been found to be larger than the intrinsic capacitance over the channel region.
-This requires a modeling of parasitic components in the device[23].
-As shown in the logic core technology table, the ratio of total fringing capacitances to the gate capacitance over the channel is increasing with scaling.
+This requires a modeling of parasitic components in the device [27].
+The ratio of total fringing capacitances to the gate capacitance over the channel is increasing with scaling.